U.S. Stocks, Bond Yields Rise to Start the Week

-U.S. stocks bounced higher Monday, buoyed by a rally among shares of banks and technology companies.
+U.S. stocks headed toward their third consecutive session of gains Monday, buoyed by a rally among shares of banks and technology companies.

-Shares of companies that have reeled on escalating trade tensions jumped Monday after U.S. officials said over the weekend that the White House was laying the groundwork for a new round of trade talks with Beijing.
+Companies that have reeled on escalating trade tensions jumped after U.S. officials said over the weekend that the White House was laying the groundwork for a new round of trade talks with Beijing.
 President Trump added on Twitter that the U.S. was "doing very well with China, and talking."

+The sharp drop in global bond yields throughout 2019 has "given a little insulation to the equity market," making stocks look attractive even amid a slowdown in earnings growth, said Shannon Saccocia, chief investment officer at Boston Private.

+Ms. Saccocia said she would be keeping a close eye, however, on signs that the U.S.-China trade fight is affecting hiring or consumer spending -- two areas that have shown resilience even as the manufacturing sector has shown signs of weakening.

-Technology stocks helped lift the broader market, with Advanced Micro Devices and Nvidia rising more than 2% apiece.
+Technology stocks helped lift the broader market Monday, with Micron Technology and Nvidia rising more than 2% apiece.
 Semiconductor companies have swung the past few months as investors have weighed the risk of increasing trade restrictions cutting into firms' profits.

-As stocks rose, bond yields retreated from their recent lows.
-The yield on the benchmark 10-year U.S. Treasury note rose Monday to 1.598%, according to Tradeweb, from 1.540% Friday.
+As stocks rose, bond yields rebounded from their recent lows.
+The yield on the benchmark 10-year U.S. Treasury note rose to 1.603% from 1.540% Friday, although it remained well below the 2.684% where it ended last year.
 Yields, which rise as prices fall, have been pressured in recent months by increasing fears about the health of the economy.

 European bank shares have gained on easing recession fears, having been "priced to a disaster scenario," said Patrick Spencer, vice chairman of equities at Baird.
 "They're in the bargain bin," he added.

-Chinese shares stood out with a strong rally, supported by a fresh interest-rate reform by Beijing that is widely expected to result in easier monetary policy.
+Chinese shares got a boost after China's central bank over the weekend announced an overhaul to its interest-rate mechanism that is widely expected to result in easier monetary policy.

-An official blueprint to develop the southern city of Shenzhen into a global technology hub and experiment with more financial liberalizations there made the gains on the smaller exchange even sharper, analysts said.

-Leading the pack were Shenzhen-listed technology firms and brokerages that stand to benefit from a proposed change to share-listing policy.
-ZTE's stock rose 6.1%, while Citic Securities increased 6.6%.
+Shenzhen-listed technology firms and brokerages were among the biggest gainers in trading Monday, getting a lift from a proposed change to share-listing policy.

 "Brokers are rising sharply because the Shenzhen development plan indicates stronger determination by the government to further open up the financial sector and encourage innovation," said Deng Wenyuan, a Suzhou-based analyst at Soochow Securities.